codegiovanni/Augmentation_Aruco_marker/README.md

-# Augmentation_Aruco_marker
-Webcam video augmentation with an image/video using Aruco marker.
+Webcam video augmentation with an image/video using ArUco marker.